-- 8.1 None of the Draft Lyonshall Neighbourhood Plan (Autumn 2018) policies were concluded to be likely to have a significant effect on the River Wye SAC. - 8.2 Core Strategy policy SD3 and SD4 are in place to ensure that development can only occur if these criteria are met. - 8.3 The Lyonshall NDP is a criteria based plan and therefore the policies themselves would not result in development.
-In a number of cases the policies also included criteria to support the natural environment (LE1 and LE2), including biodiversity and therefore no significant effect conclusion could be reached. - 8.4 There are no allocated sites for development, just a highlighted development strategy of proportional growth.
-Due to the location of these potential sites and the scale of growth that is required by the Herefordshire Core Strategy, these would not have an appreciable effect on the River Wye SAC, i.e. that they were not likely to be significant. - 8.4 Dwr Cymru Welsh Water (DCWW) has stated for the Core Strategy that there is currently no existing capacity with regards to permitted headroom in the Sewerage Treatment works serving the Lyonshall area to continue to treat the water from the amount of housing provided for in the Core Strategy policies.
-Growth would require a new permit for DCWW to ensure that sufficient headroom can be provided through improvements and a potential feasibility study will be required to assess any further upgrade requirements.
-Policy SD4 of the Core Strategy indicate that development would not permitted if wastewater treatment and water quality cannot be assured. - 8.5 In addition, the Nutrient Management Plan for the River Wye SAC should ensure that development within Herefordshire which can be accommodated within existing water discharge permits would not be likely to have a significant effect upon the River Wye SAC. - 8.6 No mitigation measures have been included within the screening of the policies of the NDP.
+- 8.1 None of the submission Lyonshall Neighbourhood Plan (January 2018) policies were concluded to be likely to have a significant effect on the River Wye SAC.
+This is due to the scale and location of potential development on the sites allocated.
+The settlement of is not in close proximity to the River Wye SAC.
+For the policies contained in the plan there is sufficient policy criteria in Core Strategy policies LD2, SD3 and SD4 to ensure that development can only occur if these criteria are met. - 8.2 Dwr Cymru Welsh Water (DCWW) have stated for the Core Strategy that there is no capacity at present in the Sewerage Treatment works.
+Any new development will need to be in line with Core Strategy Policy SD4. - 8.3 Policy SD4 of the Core Strategy of the NDP indicate that development would not permitted if wastewater treatment and water quality cannot be assured.
+In addition, the Nutrient Management Plan for the River Wye SAC should ensure that development within Herefordshire which can be accommodated within existing water discharge permits would not be likely to have a significant effect upon the River Wye SAC. - 8.4 No mitigation measures have been included within the screening of the policies of the NDP.
 Policies of the Core Strategy and the NDP will form part of the development plans.
-A key requirement of the Core Strategy is to meet the Water Framework Directive. - 8.6 This review and rescreening in additional to the revisions to the policies from the examination, have been found to be unlikely to result in significant effects on the River Wye SAC.
-It is therefore concluded that the Lyonshall Plan will not have a likely significant effect on the River Wye SAC.
+A key requirement of the Core Strategy is to meet the Water Framework Directive. - Policy SD4 of the Core Strategy of the NDP indicate that development would not permitted if wastewater treatment and water quality cannot be assured. - 8.6 Policy LD2 of the Core Strategy indicates that any development should conserve, restore and enhance biodiversity and geodiversity assets of Herefordshire.
+Development within close proximity to internationally and local designated sites will need to incorporate sympathetic design components to enhance their nature conservation interests.
+The NDP allocates 5 sites, therefore an AA is likely to be required at planning application stage, when further details of the proposed schemes are known.
+Lyonshall plan mostly consists of protective policies it is determined unlikely to have a significant impact on the SACs.